-- Characteristics of excellence in teaching include (MOA, Appendix A, section 1.12):

-- Teaches in a way that helps students learn

-- Explains clearly

-- o Promotes thinking

-- o Provides useful feedback

-- o Shows fairness and respect

-- o Actively engages students

-- Encourages students to express ideas or opinions

-- o Prepares course material thoroughly

-- Communicates course and lesson goals

-- Helps students see the relevance of course content

-- Solicits student feedback about the course and instructional methods

-- Applies student learning outcomes to plans for future learning
+- o Shows fairness and respect - Actively engages students - o Encourages students to express ideas or opinions - o Prepares course material thoroughly - o Communicates course and lesson goals - Helps students see the relevance of course content - o Solicits student feedback about the course and instructional methods - o Applies student learning outcomes to plans for future learning

 The self-assessment should speak to four criteria for teaching effectiveness and the ways in which candidates are working toward and/or have achieved the characteristics of excellence.
 The Department of Communication Studies recognizes that effective teachers learn from experience and must grow into excellence.
-As such, the ability to achieve the characteristics of excellence should be demonstrated across the years leading to recontracting, tenure or promotion (as relevant).
+As such, the ability to achieve the characteristics of excellence should be demonstrated across the years leading to recontracting or tenure (as relevant).
 Additionally, the self-assessment must include a teaching philosophy, the principles of which are applied clearly throughout the discussion.